What AI agents are, how they automate business processes, and how they differ from RPA and assistants

 Problem: Sber's contact center handled millions of calls every day.
 Because of routine tasks (balance checks, card blocking, account information), operators had no time to resolve non-standard customer requests that required empathy and deep analysis.
 Solution: the bank deployed an AI agent to automate the handling of incoming calls.
 The agent does not simply repeat memorized phrases — it understands the context of the conversation, asks clarifying questions and independently resolves up to 30% of typical requests (account information or service activation).

-Deployment results: — Request automation — voice and text bots independently resolve about 70% of all customer queries. — Call handling speed — the average call routing time for corporate clients dropped 3.5x, down to 18 seconds. — Service quality — the virtual assistant satisfaction index (CSI) reaches 82%, on par with a human operator. — System performance — the system handles
+Implementation results: - Inquiry automation - voice and text bots independently resolve about 70% of all customer questions. - Call processing speed - average call routing time for corporate clients has been reduced 3.5 times to 18 seconds. - Service quality - the virtual assistant satisfaction index (CSI) reaches 82%, which is at the level of a human operator. - System performance - the system processes

-up to 19 million calls per month, and on peak days it independently handles 70% of calls about pension payments. — Industry recognition — based on a Frank RG study, Sber's contact center was named the best in CIS and won awards for the best robotic service.
+up to 19 million calls per month, and on peak days it handles 70% of pension arrival calls on its own. - Industry recognition - according to a Frank RG study, Sber's contact center was recognized as the best in CIS and received awards for the best robotic service.

-2. StroyGrad, a property developer — deploying an AI agent for sales automation
+2. StroyGrad developer - deploying an AI agent to automate sales

 Problem: a major real estate developer faced a heavy workload on its sales managers.
 Customers reached out through the website and social media after hours, but their requests went unanswered until morning.
 Managers spent 60% of their time answering typical questions about apartment sizes, finishing and promotions.
 This led to the loss of up to 40% of potential customers at the first-contact stage.
 Solution: a team of experts deployed an AI agent for real estate development that works 24/7.